ooples/pine_script_docs/source/primer/Next_steps.rst

 There are five different versions of Pine.
 Ensure the documentation you use corresponds to the Pine version you are coding with.

-The :ref:`<PageWhereCanIGetMoreInformation>` page lists other useful Pine-related content, including where to ask questions when you are stuck on code.

 Where to go from here?